907sjl/referrals_powerbi/README.md

 The DAX function DATEADD is used to include referrals that reached 90 days of age during the month.
 This works by filtering the **Standard Calendar** dimension to dates that are 90 days prior to each date in the currently selected month.
 The month is selected in a slicer on the page.
 DATEADD passes a table with those dates to the CALCULATE function as a filter.
 ![Month slicer on report page](images/clinic_slicer.jpg)
 The **Referral** table and the **Standard Calendar** table share a relationship on the date when the referral is sent to the clinic.
-This results in filtering the referrals to those that were sent 90 days prior to a date in the selected month, or in other words referrals that reached 90 days of age in the current month.
+Filtering **Standard Calendar** also filters referrals to those that were sent 90 days prior to any date in the selected month.

 ```
 Count Canceled after 90d =